michmattera/star-wars-quiz/README.md

     2. The navigation bar with the following icons on the right:
         - Sound = Sound for clicked button and soundtrack for the game
         - Level form = To chose difficulty
+    3. **Modals** = Each modal open when clicked on the icon in the navigation bar, it overlays by 2 index and has a backdrop-filter that blur all other content.
+And a close button marked with an "X".
     3. **404 / 505 page** = To redirect user if wrong url was clicked.

+### Sections features

+Main page is divided in different sections that has their own features:

+1. Navigation bar from left to right:
+    - Instruction modal that opens when clicked on question mark.
+It has title and instruction for user on how to play and the different explanation of the levels that he can be challenged with.
+2. User modal that open when clicked on user icon .
+It has an input to insert username with max 15 character and a save button that sabe the username in the local storage and close as well the modal.
+3. House button that bring the user back to the homepage at any time.
+4. Leaderboard modal that open when clicked on cup.
+It shows if there is any score and username saved in the local storage best 5 scores .
+It is divided in two different divs:
+    - Green div that shows 5 best players ( username + score) from when user saved the score from playing the light questions and side.
+    - Red div that shows 5 best players ( username + score) from when user saved the score from playing the dark questions and side.
+5. Sound button that is toggled when clicked on the sound button , and can be controlled by the user .
+If clicked when there is no sound than icon change and soundtrack and sound for answer clicked is audible .
+Otherwise no sound is heard .
+6. Level form button that when clicked give the possibility to the user to choose difficulty.
+It is not clickable when game is already on , and it became again clickable when game finish.
+It give possibility of three difficulty:
+    - Easy = It displays just 7 questions.
+    - Medium = It displays 11 questions.
+    - Difficult = It displays 15 questions.